osctl - command line interface for container management.

 Note that only static IP address and route configuration can be setup in this way.
 DHCP client is not run.

-In this case, the script cannot read from the standard input itself. -r
+In this case, the script cannot read from the standard input itself. -r, --run-container

 If the container isn't already running, start it, but run script instead